 Study Indicates “Younger Elderly” More Likely to be Severely Abused

-Posted on behalf of The Bell Law Firm, PLLC on Jun 08, 2016 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Jun 08, 2016 in Nursing Home Information

 According to a recent study by Cornell University and the University of Toronto, the most severe elder abuse is directed at the “youngest old” or people ages 60 to 74.
 These findings challenge the belief that seniors over the age of 85 are most affected by severe abuse.